-Federal Perkins Loan Federal Work-Study Program Federal Stafford Loan Program Nursing Student Loan Federal Graduate PLUS (loan program) ECU Grant
+Federal Work-Study Program Federal Stafford Loan Program Nursing Student Loan

-Information pertaining to the application process, types of aid available, and academic requirements may be obtained from the East Carolina University Office of Student Financial Aid.
+Information pertaining to the application process, types of aid available, and academic requirements may be obtained from the East Carolina University Office of Student Financial Aid and at www.ecu.edu/financial.
 Students should contact appropriate deans or departmental chairpersons of intended major areas concerning scholarships that are available in those disciplines.